ucsc-ospo/ucsc-ospo.github.io/content/report/osre25/ucsc/autograder/250725 - Anvi Kohli/index.md

 To help me get familiar with our existing codebase and gain hands-on experience with the Go programming language, my mentor assigned me an [Open Issue](https://github.com/edulinq/autograder-server/issues/141) of the repo.
 Here is my progress on the same: [PR#194](https://github.com/edulinq/autograder-server/pull/194).

-The Autograder is a tool used to grade programming assignments by measuring code similarity between student submissions.
+As mentioned, the Autograder is a tool used to evaluate programming assignments at UC Santa Cruz.
 One of the features of the autograder server is it's ability to provide code analysis across a large number of code submissions.
 It leverages source code plagiarism detection engines like JPlag and Dolos to analyze all submissions for an assignment.
 This pull request introduces the ability to pass custom arguments to these engines, allowing more control and flexibility in how similarity is calculated.

-As someone with no prior experience with either contributing to open source or in coding in the Go programming language, I was consistently encouraged and supported by my mentors, Lucas and Eriq, who gave me valuable guidance on writing cleaner, and efficient code.
+As someone with no prior experience with either contributing to open source or in coding in the Go programming language, I was consistently encouraged and supported by my mentors, Lucas and Eriq, who gave me valuable guidance on writing cleaner and efficient code.
 This experience taught me about the importance of code quality and maintainability in production-level open-source collaborative projects.

 ## Learning

 Over the past two months, my involvement in this project has been a period of immense growth and learning.
 With the constant support and guidance of my mentors - Eriq Augustine and Lucas Ellenberger, I’ve had the chance to reflect on my skills, identify areas for improvement, and actively work on them.
 One of the biggest takeaways for me has been understanding the importance of writing clean, readable code - something I hadn’t fully appreciated before.
 Their guidance has not only made me a better developer but have also shaped my growth more holistically.
 I’ve started paying closer attention to deadlines, communicating more thoughtfully, and ensuring my work is both thorough and reliable.